woodenbell/TyPy/README.md

 **_Remember:_ values with a subclass type of the required type are also accepted**

 #### value: type
-Simplest way of checking, only class of type are allowed
+Simplest way of checking, only an object of specified type is allowed

 #### value: { type1, type2, type3... }
-Checks if value type is one of the types
+Checks if value type is one of the given types

 #### value: [type1, type2]
-Checks if the value type is on the first element, then checks if (expecting that the value is a data structure) it's elements are of type 2 Also, the list can be nested so you can check for data structures inside other data structures *(e.g. [type1, [type2, type3]] )*
+Checks if the value type is on the first element, then checks if (expecting that the value is a data structure) it's elements are of type 2 **Tip:** the list can be nested so you can check for data structures inside other data structures *(e.g. [type1, [type2, type3]] )*

 #### value: (type1, type2, type3)
 Checks for a tuple whose elements are of the given types.
-For example if the type checking is set to (bool, str, int), one valid value would be (True, "hello", 3).
+For example, if the type checking is set to *(bool, str, int)*, one valid value would be *(True, "hello", 3)*
-Type checking also fails if the given tuple differs in length of the value.
-This type checking is useful for key-value values (e.g. ("number", 3))
+This kind of type checking fails if the given tuple differs in length of the value.
+This feature is useful for checking key-value values (e.g. ("number", 3))